 9. Visit the Depot Boijmans-van Beuningen

 Art buffs can rejoice while touring the Museum Boijmans-van Beuningen in Rotterdam.
-This is the world’s first publicly accessible art storage facility, and it boasts over 150,000 collected pieces of art and other objects.
+This is the world’s first publicly accessible art storage facility, boasting over 150,000 collected pieces of art and other objects.

-There are even different climates located throughout the Museum Boijmans-van Beuningen to keep the art safe and intact.
+Different climates are located throughout the Museum Boijmans-van Beuningen to keep the art safe and intact.

-If you’ve always been curious as to how this precious art is stored, maintained, and preserved, the Depot Boijmans-van Beuningen has all preservation activities in open view so you can satisfy your curiosity!
+Suppose you’ve always been curious about how this precious art is stored, maintained, and preserved.
+In that case, the Depot Boijmans-van Beuningen has all open-view preservation activities so that you can satisfy your curiosity!

 This is truly one of the best art collections in the world and one of the most important cultural landmarks in Rotterdam.